HankB/ZFSsupport/README.md

 ## Organization

 Capturing and sending the snapshots is performed by a shell script (with a helper script to provide locking.)
 These are in the .../sh directory.
+The shell script runs locally on the host that is pushing data to the remnote.

 Cleanup - removing old snapshots and snapshot dump files is done using Perl and code for that is in the .../perl directory.
+Cleanup is triggered by the shell script on the local host but requires the Perl script installed on the remote host.

 For more details on these see the READMEs in the respective .../sh and .../perl subdirectories.